top of page

 20220430_1211486878-e1658092948133.jpg

-Please note that this work requires a reasonable level of physical fitness and mobility, as it requires carrying heavy loads and walking narrow paths in all-weather conditions.
+Please note that this work requires a reasonable level of physical fitness but all safety gear (GPS and radio communications) is provided by Wairere Mahi.

 Follow our Facebook page or sign-up for our newsletter to find out when the next group trip is happening.